 The municipality has resolved to maintain the budget for the 2025/2026 financial year at the same level as the 2024/2025 Adjusted budget.
-This decision is primarily driven by the financial constraints faced by residents and businesses.
+This decision is primarily driven by the financial constraints faced by residents and businesses as well as the actual revenue of 616 323 for the current year.